Common Myths About Auto Accident Coverage

 - I can sue the other driver even though I settle with the driver’s insurance provider.

 No, you cannot file a lawsuit against the other driver if you accept a settlement from the driver’s insurance provider.
 Insurance providers require accident victims to sign releases before they receive funds from a settlement agreement.
 The release typically releases the company, their insured, and all other parties from further liability related to the car accident.
-Therefore, you may want to consult a California car accident attorney before you sign any documents or accept a settlement from the insurance company.
+Therefore, you may want to consult a San Diego car accident lawyer before you sign any documents or accept a settlement from the insurance company.

 - My insurance company will not pay if the other driver is at fault.